abuna1985/simple-react-counter/README.md

 ## Setup

-Change directories (cd) to this repo within your terminal and run the following commands:
+Change directories (cd) to this folder(repo) within your terminal and run the following commands:

 ```shell
 npm install